-- Develop their 2D photo and 3D and 4D digital media abilities. - Critically analyse traditional and contemporary artwork, in written or oral form, using visual arts terminology. - Using the elements and principles of design in both written and practical work. - Evaluate the social, cultural and/or historical contexts of artists.
+- Develop their 2D, 3D and 4D skills and technical abilities. - Analyse, in written or oral form, using visual arts terminology. - Using the elements and principles of design in both written and practical work. - Evaluate the social, cultural and/or historical contexts of artists.